Why Early Intervention in Autism Is Important for Your Child

 Improves Communication Skills

-Early therapy helps children express their needs, understand language better, and reduce frustration caused by communication difficulties.
+Therapy helps children express their needs, understand language better, and reduce frustration caused by communication difficulties.

 Enhances Social Interaction